Jacob-Barhak/MIST/README.txt

 For novice users it is recommended that you use Windows since it is the simplest to install and the Graphic User Interface (GUI) was tested there.
 For HPC features you will need to use a Linux installation.

 Simple Installation Instructions:
-1. Download and Install Anaconda 2.7 version from  https://www.anaconda.com/download/
+1. Download and Install Anaconda with python 2.7 version from  https://www.anaconda.com/download/
 2. Install MIST into your anaconda directory by typing the following text in a command terminal: conda install mist -c jacob-barhak
-This installation should work on Windows and on Ubuntu 12.04LTS Linux.
+This installation should work on Windows and on Ubuntu Linux.
 Your working directory in this case would be MIST under the anaconda directory you chose during anaconda installation.

 Alternative Longer Expert Installation Instructions:
-1. Download and Install Anaconda 2.7 from  https://www.anaconda.com/download/
+1. Download and Install Anaconda with python 2.7 from https://www.anaconda.com/download/
 2. Install the Inspyred library by typing the following text in a command terminal: pip install inspyred .
 For additional details see:  https://pythonhosted.org/inspyred/overview.html#installation
 3. Install WxPython library by typing the following text in a command terminal: conda install wxpython .
 This library is needed for GUI only.
 For additional details and other ways to install WxPython see: http://www.wxpython.org/download.php#stable
 4. Download the file MIST-master.zip from github by typing the following URL in a web browser:  https://github.com/Jacob-Barhak/MIST/archive/master.zip